dwhyq/dwhyq/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🔭 &nbsp; A Frontend Developer with a focused passion for growth.
 Skilled at building responsive, scalable and user-friendly interfaces from ground up.
-I believe there's a lot more tech can do in africa, so i am open to work with you in building renowned tech solutions while adapting to the changes in trends.
+I believe there's a lot more tech can do in our world, so i am open to work with you in building renowned tech solutions while adapting to the changes in trends.

 💡 &nbsp;I like to explore new technologies.\